-Programs in the Department of Rehabilitation Sciences prepare students for careers in physical therapy, prosthetics and orthotics.
+Programs in the Department of Rehabilitation Sciences prepare students for careers in physical therapy, prosthetics and orthotics, and exercise science.
 In these professions, you’ll help people recover from injuries, or design devices that improve patients’ mobility and quality of life -- the basis for a very satisfying and rewarding career.

 The mission of the Department of Rehabilitation Sciences is to graduate competent, ethical, and autonomous professionals who value clinical practice, relevant research, and lifelong learning.